digitregroup/grav-plugin-git-sync/README.md

 * Automatically handles simple merges behind the scenes
 * Easy one-click button to reset your local changes and restores it to the actual state of the git repository
 * Easy one-click button to manually synchronize
-* Customize the Committer Name, choose between Git User, GitSync Commiter Name, Grav User Name and Grav user Fullname
+* Customize the Committer Name, choose between Git User, GitSyncBis Commiter Name, Grav User Name and Grav user Fullname
-* With the built-in Form Process action `gitsync`, you can trigger the synchronization anytime someone submits a post.
+* With the built-in Form Process action `gitsyncbis`, you can trigger the synchronization anytime someone submits a post.
-* Any 3rd party plugin can integrate with Git Sync and trigger the synchronization through the `gitsync` event.
+* Any 3rd party plugin can integrate with Git Sync and trigger the synchronization through the `gitsyncbis` event.
 * Built-in CLI command to automate synchronizations.

 # Command Line Interface